johnbarnes-vi/johnbarnes-vi/README.md

 ## Hello!

-I'm John Barnes VI, a bachelors student of Computer Science at the University of Houston, where I'm focusing my studies on Machine Learning and Artificial Intelligence.
-Before embarking on this journey, I earned a degree in Philosophy.
-This unique blend of disciplines shapes the way I approach problem-solving and think about the possibilities of technology.
+I'm John Barnes, student of Computer Science at the University of Houston, where I'm focusing on Machine Learning and Artificial Intelligence.
+Before this, I earned a degree in Philosophy.
+This blend shapes the way I approach problem-solving and think about the possibilities of technology.

 ### 🎓 Education